Denisa Křížová

-Denisa Křížová (born 3 November 1994) is a Czech ice hockey player for the Minnesota Frost of the Professional Women's Hockey League (PWHL) and a member of the Czech Republic women's national ice hockey team.
+Denisa Křížová (born 3 November 1994) is a Czech ice hockey player who is a forward for the New York Sirens of the Professional Women's Hockey League (PWHL) and a member of the Czech Republic women's national ice hockey team.

 Ice hockey career

 Across four years of college ice hockey with the Northeastern Huskies women's ice hockey program, Křížová put up 169 points in 143 games, the sixth-highest scorer in the university's history.

 Křížová became the first player born in the Czech Republic to be drafted into the National Women's Hockey League (NWHL; renamed PHF in 2021) when the Connecticut Whale selected her with the thirteenth pick overall in the 2017 NWHL Draft.
 She signed her first professional contract with the Boston Pride on 2 August 2018.

 After only one year with the Pride, she returned to Europe to play with Brynäs IF Dam in the Swedish Women's Hockey League (SDHL).
 She scored 47 points in 34 games in her first season with the team, good for seventh in league scoring.

 Křížová returned to the PHF in 2022 to play one season with the Minnesota Whitecaps.

 She was drafted in the eighth round of the 2023 PWHL Draft by PWHL Minnesota.
 During the 2023–24 season, she recorded three goals and three assists in 24 regular season games.
 During the playoffs she recorded two goals in ten games, and helped Minnesota win the inaugural Walter Cup.
 On 21 June 2024, Minnesota re-signed Křížová to a one-year contract for the 2024–25 season.

 On 9 June 2025, Křížová was drafted 12th overall by the Vancouver Goldeneyes in the 2025 PWHL Expansion Draft.
 On 19 November 2025, Křížová returned to the Minnesota Frost in a trade for Frost third-round pick Anna Segedi.
+During the 2025–26 season, she recorded one goal and four assists in 23 games with the Frost.
+On 30 March 2026, she was traded to the New York Sirens in exchange for Jincy Roese.
+On 20 June 2026, she signed a one-year contract extension with the Sirens.